 Here’s what you get in our How to Price FSBO Guide:

-- All single family and condominiums sold in your Massachusetts zip code in the past 6 months, as well as those listings that were canceled, temporarily withdrawn, or expired
+- All (a) single family (b) condominium and (c) multi family properties sold in your Massachusetts zip code in the past 6 months, as well as those listings that were canceled, temporarily withdrawn, or expired

 - Comprehensive property detail, including address and MLS number, along with room counts, square footage, and parking spaces for each listing